musicpulpite/blkChain/README.md

 ## API Endpoints
 <a name="api"/>

-By default, the application server is listening on and the websocket server is listening on.
+By default, the application server is listening on`port 3000`and the websocket server is listening on`port 3001`.

 The API responds to the following HTTP requests: